dotnet/csharplang/Communities.md

-**Disclaimer**: This document is maintained by the C# community and not in anyway the responsibility of the C# Language Design Team (LDT), you may not contact the LDT for any errors in this document, however, PRs are welcome.
+**Disclaimer**: This document is maintained by the C# community and not the responsibility of the C# Language Design Team (LDT).
+Please do not contact the LDT for any errors in this document, however, PRs are welcome.

 **Channels:**